legenda189k-alt/temporary-file-host/SECURITY.md

 Only the latest version receives security updates.

 ## Disclosure Policy
-We will respond to security reports within 48 hours and will work to fix the issue promptly.
+We will respond to messages related to security and the resolution of issues and operational disruptions, and we will work to resolve them promptly.
+To the best of our ability.